bga-devs/bga-heat/README.md

 # What is this project ?
-This project is an adaptation for BoardGameArena of game Heat edited by Iello.
+This project is an adaptation for BoardGameArena of game Heat edited by Days of Wonder.
 You can play here : https://boardgamearena.com

 # How to install the auto-build stack